-Pupils use The Woman in Black and their knowledge of the gothic genre as a springboard for their descriptive writing; this unit focuses heavily on pupils building sensory description and using extended personification and zoomorphism.
+Pupils are introduced to the gothic genre and gothic conventions.
+They explore the plot of classic gothic stories and consider how they are gothic by practising the skill of evaluation.
+They use these stories as a springboard for their descriptive writing; this unit focuses heavily on pupils building sensory description and using extended personification and zoomorphism.